rtCamp/Frappe-Manager/docs/guides/fmx.md

-# fmx: In-Container Service Manager
+# fmx: in-container service manager

 `fmx` is a small CLI tool that lives **inside** every Frappe Manager container.
 While `fm` is the host-side tool you use to create, start, and manage benches from your terminal, `fmx` is what controls the individual processes *running inside* a bench: the web server, workers, scheduler, and socket server.